bixb922/crank-organ/doc-software/README.md

 To manipulate the stored setlists 1 to 9 you have to load (recall) them to the current setlist, move tunes up and down, and then store back.

 You also can set some fields for the tune in that popup menu, like the Information and Rating fields.
 Changes are queued, the actual update takes place when the microcontroller is idle.
 Once the changes are queued, you can continue working.
 Pages will reload to refresh information once the tunelib is updated.

-## Last 2 weeks of changes to tunelib

-If you use the compress MIDI utility ```compress_midi.py```, that utility will leave a setlist for slot 9 in the ```tunelib_compressed``` folder with the tunes added in the last 2 weeks (file ```setlist_stored_9.json```).
-Upload that folder in one go with the compressed MIDI files using the "Upload to auto folder" option of the file manager.
-Recalling that setlist with the "load setlist" button will allow to review recent additions to the tunelist.
+Changes can be entered while the music is playing.

 # 8. Tuner